Safeguarding complaints policy and procedure

-5.3 In the first instance, the complaint should be made to the Safeguarding Manager.
+5.3 In the first instance, the complaint should be made to the Head of Safeguarding or Casework Supervisor.
 This can be in writing or by telephone.
 All telephone conversations will be recorded in writing and shared with the complainant to ensure accuracy.
-The Safeguarding Manager will confirm that they have received the complaints and that they will respond fully within two working weeks.
+The Head of Safeguarding will confirm that they have received the complaints and that they will respond fully within two working weeks.
 A copy of this complaints procedure will be supplied.

-5.4 Within this timescale, the Safeguarding Manager will do the following:
+5.4 Within this timescale, the Head of Safeguarding will do the following: